Brettles/midihubv2/README.md

 You'll need the following packages installed:

  - alsa-base
+ - avahi-utils
-- linux-modules-6.2.0-1009-lowlatency - one of the prerequisites is the dummy sound card; it is this package in Ubuntu which installs it
+ - linux-modules-6.2.0-1013-lowlatency - one of the prerequisites is the dummy sound card; it is this package in Ubuntu which installs it
+ - python3
+ - boto3 and alsa-midi (use pip3 to install)

 Install the Python `boto3` library (`sudo pip3 install boto3`) - this is used in AWS to determine which region the software is running in; outside of AWS it doesn't matter but it is included so installing boto3 will avoid any errors.